raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 ## Hard Mode

-In Arcade Mode and Daily Run, you can toggle an optional "Hard Mode" from the Options menu.
+From the Options menu, you can toggle an optional "Hard Mode" that affects Arcade Mode and Daily Run.
 This mode will cut the amount of time you earn from HEXA matches in half!

 > 💡 *Hard Mode has separate on-line leaderboards.
 Compete for a high score!*

 # Mission Mode

-In Mission Mode, 50 new challenges await you!
-These can be grouped into four distinct types:
+In Mission Mode, 50 logic challenges await you!
+These are grouped into four distinct types:

 - Picture: In this mode, there are no HEXAs!
-Perform Swaps from a random state to try and create the picture in as little Swaps as possible.
+Perform Swaps from a random state to try and create the given picture in as little Swaps as possible.
 - Time Attack: This plays like Arcade Mode, except...you get no time bonus for HEXAs!
 See how much of a score you can nab in the time allotted!
 - Logic: From a determined starting layout, try and clear the condition using as little Swaps as possible!
 No time limit or pressure.
-- Speedrun: Plays like Logic — complete the clear condition — but instead of Swaps, do it as fast as possible!
+- Speedrun: These play like Logic Missions — complete the clear condition — but instead of Swaps, do it as fast as you can!

-A new mission will unlock as soon as you clear the latest.
+A new Mission will unlock as soon as you clear the latest.
 If you're ever feeling stuck, open the Slide menu to get another look at your objective.

-> 💡 *In Picture puzzles, the Slide menu will also show the picture you're trying to re-create!*
+> 💡 *In Picture Missions, the Slide menu will also show the picture you're trying to re-create!*

 # Custom Missions

-Keep the fun going with custom missions!
-Accessible from the Mission Mode menu, these optional level packs can provide infinite world-conquering content.
+Keep the fun going with custom Missions!
+Accessible from the Mission Mode menu, additional user-created Missions can provide infinite world-conquering content.

 ## Creating Custom Missions

-Follow these steps to create your own custom missions:
+Follow these steps to create your own custom Missions:

-1. Launch HEXA, and enter the Mission Mode Menu.
+1. Launch HEXA, and enter the Mission Mode menu.

 2. From here, open the Slide menu, and select "create".
-This will take you into *Mission Command*, where you can create your own custom missions.
+This will take you into *Mission Command*, where you can create your own custom Missions.

-3. From here, you can select from one of four Mission Types: Logic, Picture, Speedrun, or Time Attack.
-Depending on the mission type you choose, you may need to define a few more settings.
+3. From here, you can select from one of the four Mission types: Logic, Picture, Speedrun, or Time Attack.
+Depending on the Mission type you choose, you may need to define a few more settings.

 For Time Attack Missions, please define a time limit (from 5 to 60 seconds), and a random seed (numbers only, max.
-10 characters) for puzzle generation.
-On the next screen, you'll get a chance to review your generated puzzle before continuing.
+10 characters) for HEXAPLEX generation.
+On the next screen, you'll get a chance to review your generated HEXAPLEX before continuing.

-For Logic or Speedrun Missions, please define a clear goal — a specific color of triangle, a specific Power-up, or clearing the entire HEXAPLEX.
+For Logic or Speedrun Missions, please define a clear goal — a specific color of tri, a specific Power-up, or clearing the entire HEXAPLEX.

 4. When you've defined your settings, select "Start Editing"!
 On the next screen, you can define your HEXAPLEX layout.
-Use the d-pad to hover over a triangle, select it with the A button, and use the prompt to define the color and Power-up of the given triangle (if available).
-For Logic and Speedrun Missions, this step will be used to determine the starting layout.
+Use the d-pad to hover over a tri, select it with the A button, and use the prompt to define the color and Power-up of the given tri (if available).
+For Logic and Speedrun Missions, this step will be used to determine the starting layout of the HEXAPLEX.
 For Picture Missions, this step will be used to determine the ending layout, which will be randomly shuffled upon export to make the starting layout.

 5. When you're ready, open the Slide menu and select "export"!
 This will take you to a new screen to make some final touches.
 For Picture Missions, you'll need to give a name (max.
 10 characters) to your object.
 You'll also need to define an author name (max.
 10 characters) for your Mission.
-When you're ready, hit "Export Puzzle"!
+When you're ready, hit "Export"!

 ## Importing Custom Missions

-Follow these steps to import custom missions:
+Follow these steps to import custom Missions:

 1. Access Data Disk Mode on your Playdate by following [these steps](https://help.play.date/games/sideloading/#data-disk-mode).

 2. Navigate to <span class="code-span">Data/wtf.rae.hexa/missions</span>.

-3. Drop all your custom mission JSON files straight into the root of this missions folder.
+3. Drop your custom Mission JSON file(s) straight into this folder.
 Don't put 'em outside, or within any sub-folders!

 4. Exit Data Disk Mode, launch HEXA, and enter the Mission Mode menu.

 5. From here, open the Slide menu, and enable "custom".
-If your missions got imported correctly, you should see them listed here in date order!
+If your Missions got imported correctly, you should see them listed here in date order!

-> 💡 *If you've sideloaded your copy of HEXA, you can still play Custom Missions — but your save data will be in a different place!
+> 💡 *If you've sideloaded your copy of HEXA, you can still play with custom Missions, but your save data will be in a different place!
 Look for the same folder within Data, but prepended with "user.XXXX.".*

 # On-line Capability